Management in ExxonMobil Indonesia

 In 2010, Ms. Hatmi was appointed as Vice President Finance and Support Services for ExxonMobil Indonesia.

-Before joining the company in 2004, Mr. Reza earned a Bachelor of Electrical Engineering degree from Bandung Institute of Technology and a Master of Business Administration degree from Monash University, Australia.
+Prior to joining ExxonMobil Indonesia in 2004, Reza obtained his Bachelor’s degree in Electric Engineering from the Bandung Institute of Technology (ITB) and his Masters in Business Administration from Monash University, Australia.

-Mr. Reza started his career in ExxonMobil as an Industrial Lubes Marketing Representative for ExxonMobil Lubricants Indonesia.
-After several managerial assignments in Lubricants and Petroleum Specialties, he was then assigned as Banyu Urip Project External Interface Coordinator in 2010.
+He started career at ExxonMobil Indonesia as Industrial Lubes Marketing Representative for ExxonMobil Lubricants Indonesia.
+After some managerial assignments within the Lubricants organization, in 2010 he was assigned as Banyu Urip Project External Interface Coordinator – ExxonMobil Cepu Limited.

 Dewi Puspa earned her degree in Business Administration from California State University, Northridge prior to joining ExxonMobil Indonesia in November 2001.